-This public agency must keep title to and exercise continuing administrative control of all property, equipment, and supplies that the public agency acquires with funds under Section 611 or 619 of IDEA for the benefit of private school students with disabilities.
+This agency must keep title to and exercise continuing administrative control of all property, equipment, and supplies that the public agency acquires with funds under Section 611 or 619 of IDEA for the benefit of private school children with disabilities.

-This public agency shall spend no funds for repairs, construction, or minor remodeling of private school facilities.
+This agency shall spend no funds for repairs, construction, or minor remodeling of private school facilities.